itk-dev/itkdev_base_theme/themes/starterkit_project_theme/README.md

 ## Images

-Place images in the `assets/images` folder.
+Place images in an `assets/images` folder.

 ## Scripts